dnanexus/cwic/Readme.developer.md

 There are three main components in the app code base:
 - [Dockerfile](https://github.com/dnanexus/cwic/blob/main/docker/Dockerfile), which defines the Docker environment for CWIC.
-- [CWIC scripts](https://github.com/dnanexus/cwic/tree/main/resources/usr/local/bin), which add functionality to CWIC such as the ability to save (snapshot) a running Docker container (`dx-save-cwic`) or launch the app in batch from inside an interactive CWIC session (`dx-cwic-sub`).
+- [CWIC scripts](https://github.com/dnanexus/cwic/tree/main/resources/usr/local/bin), which add functionality to CWIC such as the ability to save (snapshot) a running Docker container (`dx-save-cwic`) or launch the app in batch mode from inside an interactive CWIC session (`dx-cwic-sub`).
 It also includes the Docker entrypoint `dx-start-cwic`.
 - [src/code.sh](https://github.com/dnanexus/cwic/blob/main/src/code.sh), the main app script.

 ### Docker environment